electronicayciencia/EasyMCP2221/docs/source/examples.rst

 Getting started
 ---------------

-This is the minimal components layout.
+This is the minimum part layout.

 .. figure:: img/sch_getting_started.png

-Although this is **not recommended design**, it should work fine.
+Although this is **not a recommended design**, it should work fine.
 See the MCP2221 data sheet for more information.

 Import ``EasyMCP2221`` module and try to create a new :class:`Device` object with default parameters.